 Dwell invites contemplative viewing and deep listening.
 It seeks to cultivate a sense of embodied presence in, and as, nature (landscape in the figure), and in so doing foster appreciation of the part we play in it.
 Presence as place.

 3rd International Ecoperformance Film Festival - São Paulo, Brazil and ► online - June 2023.

 International Dance and Somatic Practices Conference - Coventry University - July 2023.

 Solastalgia: loss and return exhibition - Coral Street Art Space, Victor Harbor - August 2023.

 ► VIDEO DOCUMENTATION

 > Dwell: landscape in the figure - TRAILER

 Hawksley, S. (2021) Landscape in the figure: cultivating presence as nature , Conceição | Conception.
 Campinas, SP.
 Vol. 10, no. 00, p. e021009. doi: 10.20396/conce.v10i00.8666681

-We acknowledge that we are meeting, creating and working on the traditional land of the Ngarrindjeri, Kuarna and Peramangk Peoples.
-We recognise and respect their cultural heritage beliefs and relationship with the land.
+We acknowledge that we meet, create and work on the traditional land of the Ngarrindjeri, Kuarna and Peramangk Peoples.
+We recognise and respect their cultural heritage, beliefs and relationship with the land.
 We pay our respects to the Elders past, present and future.